Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Excerpt characterizing Anchovies

-An intelligent, kind, and at the same time subtly mocking expression shone on Kutuzov's plump face.
+An intelligent, kind and at the same time subtly mocking expression shone on Kutuzov’s plump face.
 He interrupted Bolkonsky:

-- I'm sorry, I would need you; but you're right, you're right.
-We don't need people here.
-There are always many advisers, but there are no people.
-The regiments would not be like this if all the advisers served there in the regiments, like you.
-I remember you from Austerlitz ...
-I remember, I remember, I remember with the banner, ”said Kutuzov, and a joyful flush rushed into the face of Prince Andrei at this memory.
-Kutuzov pulled him by the hand, offering him his cheek, and again Prince Andrei saw tears in the eyes of the old man.
-Although Prince Andrei knew that Kutuzov was weak in tears and that he now especially caresses him and pities him because of the desire to show sympathy for his loss, Prince Andrei was both joyful and flattering in this memory of Austerlitz.
+– I’m sorry, I would need you; but you're right, you're right.
+This is not where we need people.
+There are always many advisers, but no people.
+The regiments wouldn’t be the same if all the advisers served there in regiments like you.
+“I remember you from Austerlitz...
+I remember, I remember, I remember you with the banner,” said Kutuzov, and a joyful color rushed into Prince Andrei’s face at this memory.
+Kutuzov pulled him by the hand, offering him his cheek, and again Prince Andrei saw tears in the old man’s eyes.
+Although Prince Andrei knew that Kutuzov was weak to tears and that he was now especially caressing him and feeling sorry for him out of a desire to show sympathy for his loss, Prince Andrei was both joyful and flattered by this memory of Austerlitz.

-- Go with God on your own path.
-I know your road is the road of honor.
-He paused. - I felt sorry for you in Bucarest: I should have sent. - And, changing the conversation, Kutuzov began to talk about the Turkish war and the peace concluded. - Yes, they reproached me a lot, - said Kutuzov, - both for the war and for peace ... but everything came on time.
+- Go your way with God.
+I know your path is a path of honor. – He paused.
+“I felt sorry for you in Bukarest: I should have sent you.” - And, changing the conversation, Kutuzov began to talk about the Turkish war and the concluded peace.
+“Yes, they reproached me a lot,” said Kutuzov, “both for the war and for the peace... but everything came on time.”
 Tout vient a point a celui qui sait attendre.
-[Everything comes on time for someone who knows how to wait.]
-And there were no less advisers there than here ... - he continued, returning to the advisers, who apparently occupied him. - Oh, advisers, advisers! - he said.
+[Everything comes on time for those who know how to wait.]
+And there were no fewer advisers there than here... - he continued, returning to the advisers who, apparently, were keeping him busy. - Oh, advisers, advisers! - he said.
 If we had listened to everyone, we would not have concluded peace there, in Turkey, and we would not have ended the war.
-Everything is faster, and the soon comes out for a long time.
+Everything is quick, but quick things take a long time.
 If Kamensky had not died, he would have disappeared.
-He stormed the fortresses with thirty thousand.
-It is not difficult to take a fortress, it is difficult to win a campaign.
-And for this you do not need to storm and attack, but you need patience and time.
-Kamensky sent soldiers to Ruschuk, and I sent them alone (patience and time) and took more fortresses than Kamensky, and forced the horse meat of the Turks to eat.
-He shook his head.
-And the French will too!
-Believe my word, - Kutuzov said, inspired, hitting his chest, - I will eat horse meat!
-And again his eyes filled with tears.
+He stormed the fortress with thirty thousand.
+Taking a fortress is not difficult, but winning a campaign is difficult.
+And for this you don’t need to storm and attack, but you need patience and time.
+Kamensky sent soldiers to Rushchuk, and I sent them alone (patience and time) and took more fortresses than Kamensky, and forced the Turks to eat horse meat. – He shook his head. - And the French will be there too!
+“Believe my word,” said Kutuzov, inspired, hitting himself on the chest, “they will eat my horse meat!”
+“And again his eyes began to blur with tears.

 Cooking with anchovies